 Our Approach to CSR and Related Policies

-Fujifilm Group upholds the Fujifilm Group’s Procurement Policy as a group-wide policy.
+Based on the idea of the Fujifilm Group's Approach to CSR and Human Rights Statement, we uphold the Procurement Policy as a group-wide policy.
 We believe it is important that the business partners and suppliers, especially production materials suppliers, understand the importance of CSR (environment, human rights, occupational health and safety, corporate ethics, etc.) and work together with us in resolving issues.
-Therefore, we revised the Policy in 2015 and 2019, and added the aspects of CSR for our supplier evaluation standard.

 Fujifilm Group Procurement Policy

-We will treat suppliers irrespective of nationalities with fairness and ensure that they are given equal business opportunities.
-We are also committed to consider procurement from new suppliers.
+- We will treat all suppliers, irrespective of nationality, with fairness and ensure that they are given equal business opportunities.
+We are also committed to considering procurement from new suppliers.

-The Fujifilm Group procure from trustworthy suppliers selected through comprehensive criteria that includes quality, price, delivery time, technological capabilities, CSR activities and business continuity.
+- We procure from excellent and trustworthy suppliers selected through comprehensive criteria that include quality, price, delivery time, technological capabilities, services, CSR activities and business continuity across their supply chain.

 Request to Suppliers